Stacking the ReaderT WriterT Monad Transformer Stack in Haskell

 Let’s start by looking at the type signature for the Reader Monad:

-r -> a
+-> a r

 The Reader Monad when given some resource, r from the environment will return a result of a.